Updated November 5, 2019

 Everyone agrees New York City is a melting pot of different and rich ethnicities.
 Nowhere is this more evident than in the city’s Lower East Side where the aromas of dozens of cuisines waft around the old tenements, handball courts and ethnic restaurants.

-I took Big Onion’s Multi-Ethnic Food Tour because It focused on the ethnic foods of the inhabitants of the Lower East Side.
+I took Big Onion’s Multi-Ethnic Food Group Tour because It focused on the ethnic foods of the inhabitants of the Lower East Side.
 What better way to experience aspects of a variety of cultures than to sample the foods of the locals?
 This tour did not disappoint.

 The knowledgeable and pleasant guide explained early immigration routes as we walked the very streets where it all happened.
 We covered immigration for Jewish immigrants, Little Italy, Chinatown, and areas with Puerto Rican concentrations.